Join Queerly ME and BRIDGE Maine for a day of discussions and activities centering LGBTQIA+ people with disabilities in Maine.

 All Day (10am-4pm), we will have:

-A small resource table area in the lobby of the venue.
+A small resource table area in the parking lot of the venue.
 We plan to partner with organizations that serve those with disabilities and organizations that provide accessible programs for LGBTQIA+ people with disabilities.

 Socializing / Networking outdoors between participants, facilitators, panelists, etc. throughout the day.